Do I need a lawyer to represent me at an Inquest into the death of a loved one?

 Trying to come to terms with the sudden loss of a loved one can be a deeply distressing experience, especially when the exact circumstances of their death are unknown or unclear.
 In many circumstances, particularly inquests involving public institutions such as the police, NHS, or prison service, legal representation is the best way to ensure you discover all the facts.

-Such inquests can be lengthy, detailed and complex, and you will benefit from having the support of legal experts to ascertain whether more could have been done to prevent your loved one’s death.
+Such inquests can be lengthy, detailed and complex, and you will benefit from having the support of expert inquest solicitors to ascertain whether more could have been done to prevent your loved one’s death.

 Inquests involving state can question if deceased’s ‘right to life’ was breached